 Finally, you will want some sort of anise-y liqueur to boost the flavor.
 I use ouzo, but I suppose sambuca would be more traditional.
-Pretty much every Mediterranean culture has an anise-flavored liqueur — Pernod is the famous one in France — and all work fine.
+Pretty much every Mediterranean culture has an anise-flavored liqueur — Pernod and Pastis are the famous ones in France — and all work fine.

 You also will need a few things before you even start:

 - A humidifier, or a place where the humidity can reach 85 percent.

 - A place to hang your sausages in this humid environment.

 - A place to hang your sausages after the initial ferment, preferably a place with humidity about 70 to 80 percent and about 50 to 60°F.

 - Hog casings, which are available at any good supermarket (ask the butcher) or in a butcher’s shop.